Buying Used Espresso Machines & Grinders – Kev’s Guide

 So you’ve decided you want decent espresso coffee at home, and/or espresso-based coffees, flat white, cappuccino, latte & so on?
 If this is the case, and if you’ve been considering it for a bit, you’ve probably noticed a few things:

-• Cheap espresso coffee machines don’t literally make good espresso coffee.
+• Cheap espresso machines don’t extremely make good espresso.

-• Entry degree espresso machines that DO make good espresso, aren’t cheap.
+• Entry level espresso coffee machines that DO make good espresso coffee, aren’t cheap.

-• For good espresso coffee you need a capable grinder, and they’re not cheap either.
+• For good espresso coffee you need a capable mill, and they’re not cheap either.

-There are three categories of home espresso machine, bean to cup coffee machines, domestic manual espresso machines, and home barista espresso coffee machines.
+There are three categories of home espresso coffee machine, bean to cup coffee machines, domestic manual espresso coffee machines, and home barista espresso coffee machines.

-Bean to cup machines are for those who appreciate ease of utilize the highest.
-You put coffee beans in the top, press a button, and you get espresso.
+Bean to cup machines are for those who value practicality the highest.
+You put coffee beans in the top, press a button, and you get espresso coffee.

-The one touch or “fully automatic” machines, will handle the milk part too, allowing you to simply press the button and get a capuccino, latte, etc.
+The one touch or “fully automatic” machines, will deal with the milk part too, allowing you to basically press the button and get a capuccino, latte, etc.

 If you’re interested in bean to cup machines see: